NU-iz-da-fam/common-libraries-helpdesk/README.md

-# AI Libraries Helpdesk with typical errors when setting up.
+# Common Libraries Helpdesk with typical errors when setting up.
 ## 1. Anaconda
+### Pros and Cons
+a.
+Pros:
+- Easy to install packages
+- AI/ML oriented
+- Isolated environment for each project.

+b.
+Cons:
+- Take lots of disk space

+### Installation
 Install on Ubuntu 20.04.
 For installing Anaconda, we have lots of specific guides on the internet.
 I recommend the article of Linuxize:
 https://linuxize.com/post/how-to-install-anaconda-on-ubuntu-20-04/
 After installation, refer to check the conda version to make sure successful installation: